 It turned out to be a moot point.
 In a blink of an eye, the robots were gone.
 The sky above was no longer foul with smoke.
 It was blue -- from what Laura could see of it between the skyscrapers.
 Cars like wheelless 1950's Cadillacs hovered up and down Wellington Road and people in one-piece jumpsuits strolled about in the morning air.
 Laura barely had time to take this in before the skyscrapers changed shape and the road was filled with huge armoured vehicles, hammering each other with massive machine guns while pedestrians watched with polite interest.

 "All the futures," Laura said.
 The monster cars were gone, the buildings were small and grimy.
 A 1970s Mazda passed slowly down the street, drawn by a donkey.
-Future Laura had shown lied to her.
-The terrible fate that she'd shown had only been one possible future.
+Future Laura had shown lies to her.
+The terrible fate that she'd demonstrated had only been one possible future.
 Why had she lied?

 It didn't matter.
 What mattered was finding the Fanaka's superweapon and shutting it down.
 It couldn't be far.
 She remembered Fanaka saying that the skull couldn't be taken from the Super Centre.
 That's where she had to go.